-There are numerous advantageous to commercial-grade portable diesel air compressors: a high CFM and PSI range, rotary and reciprocating air end options, and the ability to power most tools in a diverse range of applications.
+There are numerous advantages to commercial-grade portable diesel air compressors: a high CFM and PSI range, rotary and reciprocating air end options, and the ability to power most tools in a diverse range of applications.

 If you rely on compressed air to get your work done, we recommend only working with manufacturing brands that have a lifetime warranty on their air compressors.
 Top-shelf air compressor manufacturers will stand behind their products to ensure they last as long as you need them to.

 Industrial-Grade Portable Diesel Air Compressors